bb-acarrera/PLUTO/carto/readme.txt

 PA: Note: In some cases the URLs use v1 in others v2.
 In my edits above I use whichever worked for me.
+PA: Note: Under some circumstances if you use "localhost" it will append the IP address to the hostname confusing things.